The content of this web page is excerpts of the published printed book in Bulgaria

 The expression on the left side of this equation represents unknown warping of the structure of space-time: (Rµν is the Ricci curvature tensor, R is the scalar curvature, gµν is the metric tensor, and Λ is the cosmological constant).
 The expression on the right side represents the known matter and energy (Tµν is the stress-energy tensor).
 The Newton’s universal gravitational constant G and the speed of light c appear as physical constants and π is a numeric constant.
 Therefore, the EFE are interpreted as a set of equations representing how the matter and energy (on the right side) determine the curvature of space-time (on the left side) in the Universe.
 They express the warping of the structure of the space-time, and “HOW THE UNITS OF MEASUREMENT ARE CHANGING IN THE UNIVERSE BY THE MATTER AND ENERGY”!

 However, the scope of Einstein’s Field Equations is the entire Universe.
-The Universe consists of planets, stars and galaxies and the intensity of the gravitational field is different in different areas of the space-time of the Universe – and therefore, the units of measurement are different in any point, depending on the intensity of the gravitational field.
+The Universe consists of planets, stars, and galaxies, and the intensity of the gravitational field is different in different areas of the space-time of the Universe – and therefore, the units of measurement are different at any point, depending on the intensity of the gravitational field.
 However, the accepted base units of length and time in the EFE are the units defined on the surface of a small planet in the Solar System, and we use these units for the entire Universe!
 It is not funny, is it?
 The funny thing is when some physicists look for solutions to Einstein’s Field Equations.
-Usually, they demonstrate excellent mathematical skills and physically interprets there the irreproachably accurate mathematical “proofs”.
+Usually, they demonstrate excellent mathematical skills and interpret (physically) the irreproachably accurate mathematical “proofs”.
 As a result, they make wrong conclusions and then say:

 “It is true, because it is mathematically proven!” …